This guide to private cloud hosting will help you compare cloud hosting services and decide whether it’s the right type of hosting for your website.

 Here’s a quick glance at the pros and cons…

-Cloud hosting is becoming a popular choice of web hosting for businesses.
+Cloud hosting is becoming a popular choice of web hosting for small businesses.

 There are 2 main types of cloud hosting: Public cloud (being the most common) and private cloud hosting.